Scratch-OS-Security-Alliance/lockbreaker/README.md

 ![Logo](https://github.com/bambus80/freezerburn/blob/98591fd56af202f3ea8e7d2d3f9834ebb94c2afb/logo.png?raw=true "a title")

-# FreezerBurn
+# Lockbreaker
-A Python utility for removal of anticheat measures from Scratch projects, designed with pastaOS in mind.
+A Python utility for bypassing OpenMX password checking in the lockscreen.

 # Usage
 This is a command line tool.
 You can run it by entering the following command:

-`python3 main.py -F /path/to/project.sb3`
+`python3 main.py -F /path/to/openmx.sb3`

 ### Parameters:
 - **`-F`/`-filedir`** - Path to project file **(Required)**